Abhik100/My-Motivation/README.md

 🌟 Motivation Quote Website

+Welcome to the Motivation Quote Website – a simple, beautifully designed web application that delivers a fresh dose of inspiration every time you visit or click a button. ✨
 A clean and elegant motivational quote web app that displays a new quote every time you click the **"New Quote"** button.
 You can also tweet the quote directly using the **"Tweet"** button.

 ---